kb-/Dash_tooltip/README.md

 # Dash Tooltip

-A module to add interactive tooltips to your Dash applications.
+A module to add interactive editable tooltips to your Dash applications.
 Inspired by `mplcursors` and Matlab's `datatip`.

 ## Installation